-The Town also operates a leaf compost site, and owns and manages a bulky waste landfill which accepts small quantities of demolition debris and land clearing debris through the transfer station; and cover materials, including clean and contaminated soils from the region.
+The Town also operates a leaf compost site, and owns a bulky waste landfill which was certified as closed in August 2015.
 The Town provides collection of garbage and recyclables for single family homes through a private hauler.
 Rebates toward garbage and recycling collection costs are provided for condominium associations.